Pritchard

 Gwen's surname, "Thomas," is from the medieval personal name, of Biblical origin, and from Aramaic t’om’a—a byname meaning ‘twin’.
 In Britain, the surname is widely distributed throughout the country, but it's especially common in Wales, where the Thomas surname was first found in, conveniently, Breconshire (so obviously Gwen's family hadn't moved around much over the centuries).
 The Thomas family in Wales claims descendance from folk hero Owen Glendower, Lord of Glyndwyrdwy, the last native Welsh person to hold the title Prince of Wales.
 He instigated an ultimately unsuccessful but long-running revolt against English rule of Wales.
 Despite enormous rewards being offered after the revolt, he was never captured nor betrayed, and he ignored Royal Pardons.
 (Ironically, he placed 23rd in a poll of the 100 Greatest Britons in 2002.)
 The Thomas coat of arms is silver, with a black chevron between three Cornish choughs.
 On the crest is another Cornish chough.
 The family motto, "I dduw bo'r diolch," translates as "To God be thanks."

-Gwen was possibly the child of DAVID THOMAS and CATHERINE JONES, who were married at Llanddewi Abergwesyn on December 1, 1774.
+Gwen (or GWENLLIAN, b.
+1791) was possibly the child of DAVID THOMAS and CATHERINE JONES, who were married at Llanddewi Abergwesyn on December 1, 1774.
 A Gwen Thomas was baptized there on 28 Mar 1790 to David Thomas—with no mother named.
 But David was listed as a parent with Catherine Jones for the baptisms of Ann Thomas on 4 Jun 1793, and Rees Thomas on 26 Mar 1797, so it's a good bet that she was Gwen's mom, too.
 The Thomas family was probably a "nonconformist," as well, because they didn't baptize any children in the parish church, either.
 The parish church, St. Michael's, contained several notable monuments to the Thomas family of Llwynmadoc dating back to the seventeenth-century, but we can't be sure if it was the same Thomas gamily as Gwen's.
 (The parish church was demolished in 1964—but the churchyard remains, containing a memorial cross to the Thomas family.)

 "BEULAH.
 Llanwriyd and Abergwesyn districts in Breconshire have become a haven for creatures rarely seen in other areas.
 Here badgers are allowed to breed unmolested and undisturbed by the local farmers, and kites, buzzards and ravens are quite common."